 Loans are disbursed to the Bursar account after the add/drop period is closed.
-If the Federal Direct Parent PLUS disbursement generates a refund after University charges are paid, the refunded amount will go to the parent unless the parent borrower indicates on the PLUS application that they authorize any refund to be sent to the student.
+If the Federal Direct Parent PLUS disbursement generates a refund after University charges are paid, the refunded amount will go to the parent unless the parent borrower indicates on the PLUS application that they authorize the refund to be sent to the student.

 Repayment begins within 60 days of the final loan disbursement during the academic year.
 Principal and interest payments may be deferred if the borrower meets deferment requirements.
 An in-school deferment may be available for a borrower whose student is enrolled at least half-time in a degree-seeking program, but is not automatic.
 To receive repayment information including available forebearance and deferment options please contact your loan servicer.
 Contact information is available at Federal Student Aid.
 If you do not know who your servicer is, please visit the National Student Loan Data System (NSLDS).